 We'd rather not wade through hundreds of poems about the “thunder of the jets’ or the ‘majesty of flight.’
 The world beyond that small window is vast... explore it.
 Poems must be in English, or your native language accompanied by a translation.
 Submit as many as you'd like (within reason), in any style, and (so long as you own the rights) we don't mind if its been published elsewhere, our audience will be unique.
 As will the poems we choose.

-This focus allows us to work toward distribution through airport bookstores like WH Smith, Waterstone's, Hudson's, etc., as well as a special edition marketed to a major airline for inclusion in seat-back pockets, alongside their usual in-flight magazine.
+This focus allows us to work toward distribution through airport bookstores such as WH Smith (1,400 locations), Hudson (970 locations), etc., as well as a special edition marketed to a major airline for inclusion in seat-back pockets, alongside their monthly in-flight magazine.